-Dashrath Bench, cleverly interpreted the Harman Approach and its effect on the Bhaskaran Ratio.
-It was fairly concluded by the SC that the “offence in contemplation of Section 138 of The NI Act was the dishonor of the cheque alone”; and that so far as the commission of the offence itself is concerned the proviso had no role to play.
+Dashrath Bench cleverly interpreted the Harman Approach and its effect on the Bhaskaran Ratio.
+It was fairly concluded by SC, the “offence in contemplation of Section 138 of The NI Act was the dishonor of the cheque alone”; and that so far as the commission of the offence itself is concerned the proviso had no role to play.
 The territorial jurisdiction conundrum arose only because Bhaskaran treated the proviso to Section 138 as stipulating the ingredients of the offence.

 In Yogendra, the question was asked, “can an offence under Section 138 obe said to have been committed when the period provided in clause (c) of the proviso has not expired?”
 Even though Dashrath was a Full Bench – if we accept the Dashrath reasoning – the answer to that question should have been in the affirmative.
 But Yogendra instead holds, “if the period prescribed in clause (c) of the proviso to Section 138 has not expired, there is no commission of an offence.”

 Dashrath has produced wide spread ramifications in cheque bouncing matters.
-The outgoing Chief Justice of India may have made a slight inroad for one to question Dashrath in an appropriate case.
+Outgoing Chief Justice of India may have made a slight inroad for one to question Dashrath in an appropriate case.
 Surely Hon’ble Chief Justice of India, Hon’ble Justice Rajendra Mal Lodha was aware of that eventuality.